 How to Accept Credit Card Payments

-Whether they’re used in person, on a computer or on a mobile phone, credit card purchases are on the rise.
+Whether they’re used in person, on a computer, or a mobile phone, credit card purchases are on the rise.
 In 2018, four million new consumers started using credit cards, and that same year, they were used by 62% of U.S. households.
-What’s more, 36% of consumers say that credit cards are their preferred payment method while 33% prefer debit and only 18% prefer cash.
+What’s more, 36% of consumers say that credit cards are their preferred payment method, while 33% prefer debit, and only 18% prefer cash.

-However, small business owners need to navigate a few hurdles in order to accept credit card payments while providing customers with an intuitive, convenient and secure experience.
-Below, we’ve answered some of the most common questions we receive from business owners about diving into the world of credit card payments.
+Small business owners would benefit by doing a little research about how to accept credit card payments.
+This information will help provide customers with an intuitive, convenient, secure experience.
+Below, we’ve answered some of the most common questions we receive from business owners about diving into the world of accepting credit card payments.

-What are the benefits of accepting credit card payments?
+What are the benefits of accepting credit card payments for small businesses?

 Credit card payments are great for customers, but what’s in it for business owners?
-For one thing, credit cards provide the flexibility to accept payment online, in stores or via an app.
-Often, credit card payments are received more quickly and easily because there’s no need to mail an invoice and wait for a check to arrive or to track down cash in person.
-Additionally, since payments are processed electronically, it means less physical cash to manage, which can reduce the risk of cash being stolen and increase employee safety.
-Meanwhile, business owners have fewer billing processes to handle and greater visibility into their company’s cash flow.
+For one thing, credit cards provide the flexibility to accept payments online, in stores, or via an app.
+Credit card payments are received more quickly and easily, because there’s no need to mail an invoice and wait for a check or track down cash.
+Additionally, since payments are processed electronically, it means less physical cash to manage, reducing the risk of money being stolen, and increasing employee safety.
+Meanwhile, business owners have fewer billing processes to handle and greater visibility into their cash flow.

-However, different processors deposit your funds in different timeframes, so make sure you research various products — like Kabbage Payments, which has next-day deposits* — so you can get your funds faster.
+However, different credit card processing services deposit your funds in different timeframes, so make sure you research various products — like Kabbage Payments, which has next-day deposits* — so you can get your funds faster.

 Growing your customer base and your bottom line

-It’s likely most of your competitors are already accepting credit cards, and even if they’re not, adding this capability can be an important way to differentiate your business.
-Making payments more accessible will mean more customers and, ultimately, more sales.
+It’s likely most of your competitors are already accepting credit cards, and even if they’re not, adding this capability can be an essential way to differentiate your business.
+Making payments more accessible will mean more customers and ultimately more sales.
 But there are some important things to know before getting started.

 What types of credit card fees should I expect?

 There are some costs associated with accepting credit card payments.
-Most of this cost comes from processing fees, which a business owner must pay in order to accept credit card payments.
-Average processing fees accessible to small businesses range from 2-3% for cards swiped in-person while payments accepted online or via invoice have a higher average processing fee of 3.5%.
-Typically, this is in addition to a flat cost per transaction and the cost of any necessary hardware.
-While the cost will differ depending on the payment provider you choose, there are a few common types of processing fees to be aware of.
+Most of these costs come from the processing fees a business owner must pay in order to accept credit card payments.
+Average processing fees accessible to small businesses range from 2-3% for cards swiped in person, while payments accepted online or via invoice have a higher average processing fee of 3.5%.
+Typically, this is in addition to a flat cost per transaction and any necessary hardware costs.
+While the cost will differ depending on the payment service provider you choose, there are a few common types of processing fees to be aware of.

 These fees consist of 1) a percentage of each sale and 2) a flat fee per transaction.
-For example, a typical transaction fee would look something like 2.9% of the sale plus $0.30 per transaction.
+For example, a typical transaction fee may be around 2.9% of the sale plus $0.30 per credit card transaction.
 They are charged each time your business processes a credit card purchase.
-Transaction fees don’t all go to the company providing you services directly; they are split between the various entities that are involved in processing a credit card payment including:
+Transaction fees don’t all go to the company providing you services directly; they are split between the various entities that are involved in credit card processing, including:

 - The issuing bank (your customer’s bank, which charges the receiving bank every time a customer uses their credit card)

-- The credit card network (Visa, MasterCard, Discover, American Express, etc., which charges a fixed assessment fee for every transaction)
+- The credit card network (American Express, Visa, MasterCard, Discover, etc., which charges a fixed assessment fee for every transaction)

-- The receiving bank (the bank that receives funds on your behalf and deposits them into your account), and
+- The receiving bank (the bank that receives funds on your behalf and deposits them into your account)

-- The payment processor (the service between the issuing bank and receiving bank that handles issues like transactional disputes and cardholder verification.
-This can often be a merchant service provider or payment gateway, which we’ll talk more about later).
+- The payment processor is the service between the issuing bank and receiving bank that handles issues like transactional disputes and cardholder verification.
+This can often be a merchant service provider or payment gateway, which we’ll talk more about later.

-Some providers charge monthly or annual account fees or charge a monthly fee if you don’t meet a required minimum amount of charges processed each month.
-Other potential flat fees include fees for paper or online billing statements, payment gateway provider fees (which we’ll talk about in more detail below) or IRS reporting fees.
-Make sure to do your research or ask a potential payment provider which fees they charge and how often, and compare your options before choosing a service to work with.
+Some providers and merchant services charge monthly or annual account fees or charge a monthly fee if you don’t meet a required minimum amount of charges processed each month.
+Other potential flat fees include fees for paper or online billing statements, payment gateway provider fees (which we’ll talk about in more detail below), or IRS reporting fees.
+Make sure to do your research or ask a potential payment provider which fees they charge and how often and compare your options before choosing a credit card processing company or service to work with.

-However, some companies, like Kabbage, don’t charge monthly fees.
+However, some companies, like Kabbage, don’t charge monthly credit card processing fees.
 Kabbage Payments makes it easier for your business to get paid faster with transparent, straightforward pricing.
-Through June 31, 2020, you’ll pay just 2.25%.
-Moving forward, you’ll only pay 2.9% + $0.25 per transaction afterward.
-You’ll never have to worry about monthly fees, additional fees or long-term contracts.
+You’ll pay just 2.25% per transaction1 , and you never have to worry about monthly fees, additional fees, or long-term contracts.

 Many business owners will also need to pay to lease or buy a physical device if they want to accept credit card payments in person.
 There are many different hardware options you can consider.
-One of the first decisions you’ll need to make on hardware is whether you need a mobile device, which connects through your phone or tablet to accept cards on-the-go or whether you’d like a larger terminal to use in a physical location.
-Prices can vary widely based on the type of device, number of devices you need and the functionality, anywhere from less than a hundred dollars to over a thousand dollars per device.
+One of the first decisions you’ll need to make is whether you need a mobile device or credit card reader, which connects through a mobile device for mobile credit card processing to accept cards on-the-go or whether you’d like a credit card terminal to use in a physical location.
+Prices can vary widely based on the type of device, the number of devices you need, and the functionality, anywhere from less than a hundred dollars to over a thousand dollars per device.

 Some card reader costs are bundled with a subscription for the provider’s point-of-sale services.
-As we describe later in this post, the type of terminal you use determines what kinds of credit card payments you can accept, from magnetic stripe or chip payments to mobile wallets.
-Other features worth considering are tipping capabilities, digital receipts, security features or sales analytics.
+As we describe later in this post, the terminal type you use determines what kinds of credit card payments you can accept, from magnetic stripe or chip payments to mobile wallets.
+Other features worth considering are tipping capabilities, digital receipts, security features, or sales analytics.
 You’ll also want to consider the quality of customer support you’ll receive.

 It may sound like a lot of fees, but processing credit card transactions is a necessary part of your business.
-Since accepting card payments can increase the number of customers who use your product or the amount they spend, these fees are often offset by that growth in revenue.
-Accepting card payments can also open the doors to customers who no longer have a checkbook, carry cash or who want to manage all their payments online.
+Since accepting card payments can increase the number of customers who use your product or the amount they spend, growth in revenue often offsets these fees.
+Accepting card payments can also open the doors to customers who no longer have a checkbook, carry cash, or want to manage all their payments online.
 The range in fee amounts and structures underscores the importance of choosing the right payments provider.